 To learn how to create a map, follow the video tutorial above, or the walkthrough below.

-From the homepage, hover over “products” and click on “Map Room” to begin creating your map.
+From the homepage, hover over “Get Started” and click on “Map Room” to begin creating your map.

-Click to open up the search data window and type in a keyword (Figure 1).
+Once in the Map Room, type in a keyword (Figure 1).
 If you need more information about a data layer click the “i” button on the right.
 Select the data you would like to add by clicking the associated checkbox.
 Then select in the bottom right hand corner.

 Another way to explore all the data is by clicking the “browse by Topic” or “Browse by Source” buttons.